Can a teacher who is registered in Secondary Subject Education teach in the Primary school context?

 Learn more about Professional (Additional) registration.

-It is essential that teachers are qualified for what they are teaching and fully registered teachers can achieve additional categories of registration while in employment.
+Fully registered teachers can achieve additional categories of registration while in employment.